 If you've been arrested and/or charged with Disorderly Conduct in Rhode Island, it is important that you take the offense seriously because it can have severe consequences.
 Even though Disorderly Conduct sounds like it may be a minor offense, it can have tough consequences.
 You face the possibility of receiving a criminal record, potential jail time, probation and possible fines and fees.
 This is why it is important to have an experienced Rhode Island criminal defense attorney to help represent you on the charges of Disorderly Conduct.
-Attorney David Ellison has helped countless clients throughout his career who have faced charges of Disorderly Conduct.
+Ellison Law LLC has helped many clients who have faced charges of Disorderly Conduct.

 What are the Penalties for Disorderly Conduct in Rhode Island?